m-metodiev/m-metodiev.github.io/_publications/2026_thames_blocks_arxiv.md

 ---
-title: "Easily Computed Marginal Likelihoods for Multivariate Mixture Models Using the THAMES Estimator"
+title: "Simulation-consistent Estimation of the Marginal Likelihood for Block Models"
 collection: publications
 category: preprints
-excerpt: 'We present a new version of the truncated harmonic mean estimator (THAMES) for univariate or multivariate mixture models.'
+excerpt: 'We propose a methodology for computing marginal likelihoods for block models.'
-date: 2025-04-30
+date: 2026-07-27
 venue: 'arXiv'
 bibtexurl: 'http://m-metodiev.github.io/files/2025_thames_mixtures_arxiv.bib'
 paperurl: 'http://m-metodiev.github.io/files/2025_thames_mixtures_arxiv.pdf'
-citation: 'Martin Metodiev, Nicholas J. Irons, Marie Perrot-Dockès, Pierre Latouche, Adrian E. Raftery.
-"Easily Computed Marginal Likelihoods for Multivariate Mixture Models Using the THAMES Estimator." arXiv preprint arXiv:2504.21812.'
+citation: 'Metodiev, M., Perrot-Dockès, M., Fouetillou, G., Latouche, P., & Raftery, A. E. (2026).
+Simulation-consistent estimation of the marginal likelihood for block models. arXiv preprint arXiv:2607.23998.'
 ---
-We present a new version of the truncated harmonic mean estimator (THAMES) for univariate or multivariate mixture models.
-The estimator computes the marginal likelihood from Markov chain Monte Carlo (MCMC) samples, is consistent, asymptotically normal and of finite variance.
-In addition, it is invariant to label switching, does not require posterior samples from hidden allocation vectors, and is easily approximated, even for an arbitrarily high number of components.
-Its computational efficiency is based on an asymptotically optimal ordering of the parameter space, which can in turn be used to provide useful visualisations.
-We test it in simulation settings where the true marginal likelihood is available analytically.
-It performs well against state-of-the-art competitors, even in multivariate settings with a high number of components.
-We demonstrate its utility for inference and model selection on univariate and multivariate data sets.
+We propose a methodology for computing marginal likelihoods for block models.
+The proposed estimator computes the marginal likelihood from Markov chain Monte Carlo (MCMC) samples and is simulation-consistent, even when the size of the dataset is fixed.
+Moreover, it is asymptotically normal, of finite variance, invariant to label switching and can be computed efficiently, even for models with an arbitrarily large number of components.
+We evaluate the method through simulation studies in settings where the true marginal likelihood is available analytically.
+Finally, we apply the approach to a social network dataset based on the 2023 United Nations Climate Change Conference (COP28) and discuss the resulting insights.